JanWerth/KitchenApp-MobileEngineering/readme.md

 The `To be checked filter` will show a list of all prodcuts which have to be checked.
 An item has to be checked if they have not been checked for at least three and have a ripeness selected.

 <img src="https://user-images.githubusercontent.com/64210185/122637060-e3f0cb00-d0ec-11eb-9171-ec4f9765d5c1.jpg" width="500">

+## Implemented features

+  - Add an Ingredient in written format or by scanning a barcode.
+  - List of all inserted ingredients.
+  - Update inserted ingredients.
+  - Search ingredients by name.
+  - Filter ingredients by their category, location, category type and ingredients with missing data.
+  - Filter ingredients which are epxiring soon, open, ripe or need to be checked.

 ## API and Components